 With unlimited data plans disappearing faster than the rainforests and data consumption on the rise, cherishing every MB is becoming standard practice.
 So what if I told you that you could cut your mobile data usage in half in less than a minute?
 It's easier than you might think.
-Just follow these five steps to use less mobile data.
+Just follow these eight steps to use less mobile data on Android.

-Note: Of course individual data savings will vary, but using these five steps literally cut my data usage in half.
-Feel free to adapt these tips for the specific apps you use the most or your particular usage habits.
+Note: Individual data savings will vary, but these eight steps literally cut my data usage in half.
+You can adapt these tips for the apps you use the most or your particular usage habits.

 1. Compress Chrome pages